bammooboo/nasa_photos_react/README.md

+## A simple responsive photo gallery built in ReactJS.

+Clicking on an image will open up a modal of the selected image.
+An axios api call is getting the images, with the default temporarily set as 'saturn' with a limit of 30 photos.
+The next thing on the agenda would be to complete the search funtionality and add a 'previous/next functionality to the image modal.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>